hui-aqua/HydroModules/README.md

 # HydroModules
---- A hydrodynamic module for aquaculture structures
+--- A hydrodynamic module for aquaculture structures.

+**The main aim for the development of this module is to provide a controllable and repeatable numerical solution for reliable analyses of aquaculture structures.**

 > Although considerable numerical programs have been proposed with a large number of publications, most of the proposed numerical program are either  commercial or in-house.
 In order to promote the availability  and accessibility of numerical simulations for aquaculture structures, a hydrodynamic modules is developed here for conducting time-domain structural analysis of aquaculture structures with [code aster](https://www.code-aster.org/V2/spip.php?rubrique2).